nanobowers/py2cr/README.md

 Generally, `py2cr.py somefile.py > somefile.cr`

-There is a Crystal shim/wrapper library in `lib/py2cr` that is also referenced in the generated script.
+There is a Crystal shim/wrapper library in `src/py2cr` (and linked into `lib/py2cr`) that is also referenced in the generated script.
 You may need to copy that as needed, though eventually it may be appropriate to convert it to a shard if that is more appropriate.

-*TODO: need better explanation of this...*
+## Example

+*TODO*

 ## Tests

 ```
 $ ./run_tests.py
 ```